 Employee VoiceIt is unrealistic to expect employees to be engaged where you haven't asked for their input.
 A one-way flow of decision making whereby employees are excluded from strategy planning isn't conductive to engagement.
 In other words, employees are more likely to support an initiative they have helped to shape.
-This also allows opposition to a strategy to be voiced so that management have an opportunity to respond.The process of regularly setting objectives with each employee and then evaluating performance against those objectives.
+This also allows opposition to a strategy to be voiced so that management have an opportunity to respond.objectives with each employee and then evaluating performance against those objectives.
 This process can be used to set expectations for engagement and then reward employees who meet these expectations and work with those who don't to improve.

 FeedbackBeyond performance management, managers can provide regular informal feedback to employees to set expectations for engagement and indicate to employees where engagement was appreciated or lacking.